Kaikōkiri Hinengaro - Mental Health & Addictions Team Leader

 Ko wai koe | About you

-• A relevant tertiary qualification in health or a related field
+• A relevant tertiary qualification and current registration as a mental health practitioner

 Me pēhea te tono | How to apply